These directions and distances are estimated.

 LOWER SHEEP CREEK aid station at mile 44 1/2 and 5025 feet, is a good place to fill your bottles before entering the sometimes hot canyon below.

-Continuing on to the TONGUE RIVER aid station at mile 46 1/2 and approximately 4240 feet you will leave the trail and run on a relatively flat gravel road for the remainder of the distance.
+Continuing on to the TONGUE RIVER aid station at mile 46 1/2 and approximately 4240 feet and you will have a chance to use the outhouse .
+You will then leave the trail and run on a relatively flat gravel road for the remainder of the distance.

 At about mile 49 is the final aid station, HOMESTRETCH aid station.
 Continue on and just as you are entering Dayton you will cross the Tongue River on a rustic footbridge.
 Runners then cross Highway 14 and proceed into town making a left onto 3rd street.
 Go one block and make a left onto Broadway and into Scott Park where the FINISH and picnic gala await you.